Buffalo Chicken Dumplings

 Once the dumpling is fully sealed, place it on the wax paper-lined baking sheet and cover with plastic wrap or a damp paper towel to keep it from drying out.
 Repeat with the remaining wrappers and filling.

-• The dumplings will stick to the bamboo steamer basket if you don’t line it with something.
-I like using parchment paper with some holes cut out for the steam to escape though you can buy ones already prepped here.
+- The dumplings will stick to the bamboo steamer basket if you don’t line it with something.
+I like using parchment paper with some holes cut out for the steam to escape though you can buy parchment paper liners already prepped.
 Leaves of Napa cabbage also work well.

 How to Boil Dumplings